-7.2 Defining the boundary conditions
+7.3 Defining the boundary conditions

-The boundary conditions are defined with the user subroutine user_boundary_conditions.
+The boundary conditions are defined in the subroutine $H3D_FACES$ from the file $h3d_faces.f$.
 Three Fortran arrays are used to hold the boundary conditions in ESTEL-3D:

-'''

-integer, intent(inout) :: lihbor(nptfr)

-double precision, intent(inout) :: hbor(nptfr)

-double precision, intent(inout) :: qbor(nptfr)

-'''
+INTEGER, INTENT(INOUT) :: LIHBOR(NPTFR) DOUBLE PRECISION, INTENT(INOUT) :: HBOR(NPTFR) DOUBLE PRECISION, INTENT(INOUT) :: QBOR(NPTFR)

-nptfr is the number of boundary points and lihbor is used for the type of boundary condition.
-To select a Neumann boundary condition for the boundary point iptfr, just use where kneu stands for Neumann.
-Similarly, kdir is used for Dirichlet points.
+NPTFR is the number of boundary points and LIHBOR is used for the type of boundary condition.
+To select a Neumann boundary condition for the boundary point IPTFR, just use where KNEU stands for Neumann.
+Similarly, KDIR is used for Dirichlet points.